golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/holenotes.md

     <p>
-      As you may have already guessed, you can modify each of the above images to the ball, club or wind direction you want, so you can replace 'Navigator' with 'Berzerker', 'Sniper' with 'Cataclysm', etc.
+      As you may have already guessed, you can modify each of the above images to the ball, club or wind direction you want, so you can replace 'Navigator' with 'Berserker', 'Sniper' with 'Cataclysm', etc.
     </p>